 Not everyone will agree with me on this topic and that’s okay.
 Everyone’s situation is unique but there’s a particular scenario I see a lot.
 Here it is:

-These are just some examples of comments I have read on social media:
+These are just some examples of comments I have read on social media about teachers: